oraclesorg/oracles-contract/README.md

 ## How to run tests

-* First you need to create symlinks so solidity compiler be able to import contracts from oraceles-contract-key, oracles-contract-validator and oracles-contract-ballot directories.
-    Just run `make symlinks` command or do it manually (see details in Makefile)
-* Then run testrpc with specifica accounts and balances.
+* Start testrpc process with specific accounts and balances.
 Use `make testrpc` command.
-* Now you can run tests with command `truffle test`.
+* Run tests with command `truffle test`.